-MPM submitted that any business introduced to it by CWM, fell within the MFSA's Pension Rules for Service Providers, as they relate to RSAs.
+MPM stated that any business introduced by CWM to MPM fell within the MFSA's Pension Rules for Service Providers as they relate to RSA.
 MPM further replied that it does not work on a commission basis and that it neither receives commissions, nor pays commissions to any third parties.